Ishirō Honda: Declining health and death (1992–1993)

 In late 1992, Akira Kurosawa hosted a party for the cast and crew of Madadayo following the completion of principal photography.
 Honda appeared to be suffering from cold symptoms at the party and contacted his son Ryuji in New York.
 Ryuji believed Honda was drunk and thought it strange that he called him.
-Then, in mid-February 1993, Kurosawa, Honda, and Masahiko Kumada, the unit manager, attended a screening of The Stranger, Indian filmmaker Satyajit Ray's last film, at an art-house cinema.
+Then, in mid-February 1993, Kurosawa, Honda, and Masahiko Kumada, the unit manager, attended a screening of Agantuk, Indian filmmaker Satyajit Ray's last film, at an art-house cinema.
 After watching the film, Kurosawa invited Honda to his house for dinner and drinks, but Honda felt sick and went home.
 Honda was declared healthy following a checkup in December 1992, and no major illnesses were suspected.
 Although his cough kept getting worse, his family doctor diagnosed him with a common cold.
 Initially, Honda stayed in bed for a week, but after he lost his appetite, he underwent X-rays and blood tests.
 Honda was immediately told to seek hospital treatment following the results.
 Knowing something was wrong with his health, Honda had already packed his bags.
 Within ten minutes of leaving home, he was taken to Kono Medical Clinic, a 19-bed facility in Soshigaya.
 Because the major hospitals were full, he was placed in a tiny room.

 A room in a bigger hospital was about to be assigned to Honda, so his friends could visit him.
 In the following days, Honda contracted pleurisy, a condition that causes difficulty breathing, and on February 27, just after returning home from visiting hours, Kimi and Takako received an urgent call: his vital signs had suddenly deteriorated.
-Throughout the night, Kimi and Takado stayed by Honda's side to watch as he fought for his life; however, at 11:30 pm on February 28, 1993, he died from respiratory failure at Kono Medical Center.
+Honda died from respiratory failure at 11:30 pm on February 28, 1993.
 A memorial service was held at Joshoji Kaikan, an assembly hall in Setagaya, for Honda's friends, family, and colleagues on March 6.
 Honda's funeral reunited Akira Kurosawa and Toshiro Mifune, an actor who had starred in both Honda's and Kurosawa's early films.
 The Nikkei reported that Mifune was among the mourners at the funeral: "[Kurosawa and Mifune] made eye contact and hugged in tears at the funeral for their mutual friend."

-Honda's cremated remains were buried at Tama Cemetery, the largest municipal cemetery in Japan where notables like Isoroku Yamamoto and Yukio Mishima rest.
-His family later moved the grave to Fuji Cemetery, known for its abundant cherry blossoms.
+Honda's cremated remains were buried at Tama Cemetery, the largest municipal cemetery in Japan.
+His family later moved the grave to Fuji Cemetery.